William5553/wolframalpha/README.md

 ============
 node-wolfram is a very thin wrapper for the [WolframAlpha API](http://products.wolframalpha.com/api/).
 It merely makes queries and returns the answer in JSON (converted from their usual XML).
 The conversion is done with [node-xml2js](https://github.com/Leonidas-from-XIV/node-xml2js) and nothing else is done.

+(Kind of a rewrite of [node-wolfram by strax](https://github.com/strax/node-wolfram).
+He used libxml for parsing and I didn't like that.)

 Install
 -------
 `npm install node-wolfram`